-The user can also set clutter loss manually for each type of obstacles, based on their own data - to do this, simply enter the losses in the table.
+The user can also set clutter loss manually for each type of obstacle based on their own data - to do this, simply enter the losses into the table.

 Use default clutter data or Use custom clutter data - The choice of the clutter data that will be used for calculations - the default clutter or the custom clutter.
 Custom clutter is created in the Clutter Editor (see the section Clutter Editor).

 Area Study Details

 In this panel, the user selects the type of calculation and sets its parameters.